 Additionally, students may choose four of the offered electives for specialized career opportunities in their fields and occupational interests.
-The Ethics and Corporate Social Responsibility Track in the MSF program has 10 courses: two foundation courses, three core courses, four electives, and the MSF Capstone.
+The Ethics and Corporate Social Responsibility Concentration in the MSF program has 10 courses: two foundation courses, three core courses, four electives, and the MSF Capstone.

 Potential Jobs for Online Master in Finance - Ethics and Corporate Social Responsibility Graduates